RoyRobb/Java_Console_Applications/README.md

 ✔ **Fibonacci Sequence:** Console application that generates the Fibonacci sequence up to a chosen number.

-**Sorting Algorithms:** Write a program that implements different sorting algorithms, such as Bubble Sort, Insertion Sort, or Merge Sort.
+✔ **Sorting Algorithms:** Write a program that implements different sorting algorithms, such as Bubble Sort, Insertion Sort, Merge Sort.

 ✔ **Prime Number Generator:** Console application that generates a list of prime numbers up to a chosen number.